tulma95/sudoku-solver/documentation/weeklyReports/week2.md

 - Backtracking algorithm works
 - Tests for algorithm
 - Generic arraylist implementation
+- Add github actions to build, run tests and upload code coverage to codecov

 ### How has the program progressed
 Very well.
 Got the game and algorithm work fairly quickly.